jmaggio14/imagepypelines/README.md

 # imsciutils
 This is a repo of code that we seem to find ourselves using in projects in many academic, personal, and corporate settings.
-It is not made for any specific purpose, and is meant to act in an accessory role programmatic manipulation and processing of imagery.
+It is not made for any specific purpose, and is meant to act in an accessory role for programmatic manipulation and processing of imagery, computer vision, and machine learning tasks.

-We are imaging scientists, and as such the code in this repo will be skewed towards imaging tasks.

 ## Compatibility
 python 3.5+ (python 2.7 backwards)